 7 Madonna della Pietrasanta is located between the villages of Vibonati, Ispani and Santa Marina.
 There is an old walking trail and also new drive way right to the top where we climb another ancient stone staircase.
 Iodine lamps illumine the whole area making the shrine look like a lighthouse that guards the Gulf of Policastro.

-8 Maria Assunta – Positano – We will take an exquisite boat ride along the gorgeous Amalfi coastline to Positano.
+8 Maria Assunta – Positano – We will take an exquisite cruise along the gorgeous Amalfi coastline to Positano.
 This will be a very special trip to visit the Black Madonna of Positano.
-Although Maria Assunta is not one of the Seven Sacred Sisters of the Cilento, she is one of the Seven Sacred Sisters of Campania, and no trip to our area would be complete without paying homage to her…and enjoying lunch on the beach and perhaps also doing a bit of shopping!
+Although Maria Assunta is not one of the Seven Sacred Sisters of the Cilento, she is one of the Seven Sacred Sisters of Campania, and no trip to our area would be complete without paying homage to her.
+We’ll have lunch on the beach, listen for the sirens and maybe also do a bit of shopping.

 Melinda will furnish each journey participant with a kit consisting of a high-quality 6x9” sketchbook suitable for wet and dry media along with a selection of drawing/writing pens and pencils and a basic watercolor and gouache set with travel brush, all gathered in a handmade antique locally-produced hemp-cloth bag.